mobilecoinfoundation/mcips/text/0037-minting.md

 `(A_i, a_i)`

 and provides their public key to be published alongside the contract on the backing asset locking chain, for example in a [Gnosis Safe](https://gnosis-safe.io/) contract.
 For space consideration savings, due to high gas fees for permanent storage, a hash of all public keys

 `H(A_i || A_{i+1} || ... || A_N)`

 may be published on the contract, and the full set of signer public keys and the hash algorithm can be published to the MobileCoin blockchain (see [Signers](#signers)), or to another decentralized record service, such as [IPFS](https://ipfs.io/).

-The contents of the `MintTx` include the full set of signatures of each of _M_ signers over the transaction's `TxPrefix`.
+The contents of the `MintTx` include the full set of signatures of each of _M_ signers over the transaction's `MintTxPrefix`.

-Each Consensus Validator node is configured with the approved signers list, and this list is also previously published to the chain via the `MintConfigTx`.
-When a Consensus Validator node sees a `MintTx` with an _M-of-N_ set of signatures, it considers the transaction valid, and consensus proceeds as normal.
-When a quorum is reached, and the nodes externalize the transaction, the minted TxOuts are written, along with a new block contents section, `mint_txs`, which contains:
+Each Consensus Validator node tracks the currently configured approved signers list, and this list is also previously published to the chain via the `MintConfigTx`.
+When a Consensus Validator node sees a `MintTx` with an _M-of-N_ set of signatures that matches the most-recent `MintConfigTx` for the given token id, it considers the transaction valid, and consensus proceeds as normal.
+When a quorum is reached, and the nodes externalize the transaction, the minted TxOuts are written, along with a new block contents section, `mint_txs`, which contains the original `MintTx`.
+A `MintTx` contains:

 * The Token ID (only some Token Types allow minting, which is verified by the enclave)